un-loop/PollProject/PART3.md

 The compromise default compare function they arrived at is this: Take the two items in the array being compared and turn them into strings, with 1 becomming "1", objects becomming "[Object]" and arrays becomming "[Array(*n*)]".
 Now, take those strings and return which is greater, as a string.
 That means "11" comes before "5", since comparing strings is done one character at a time (the first character of "11", "1", comes before "5").
 Likewise, "[Object]" comes before "a" because "\[" comes before "a".
 It's not perfect, but the decision is defensible.
 One must choose *some* algorithm.

 In our case, we are comparing technology objects that have a name and a count.
 The default compare function is not sufficient for us.
 Each of our objects will be converted to "[Object]" and the compare will show each as being identical.
 The upshot of this is that or sorting will be essentially unpredictable (this is not quite true, but since we do not know the particulars of the sorting algorithm being used it might as well be).
-So, we want to write a comapre function that will return whether the first technology's name is less than, equal to, or greater than, the second technology's name (by returning -1, 0, or 1).
+So, we want to write a compare function that will return whether the first technology's name is less than, equal to, or greater than, the second technology's name (by returning -1, 0, or 1).
 [The documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) for `sort()` has great examples of performing sorts on objects.
-Remember, your sort needs to be caase in-sensisitive.
+Remember, your sort needs to be caase in-sensitive.
 Think about how you can massage your input so that you can compare the names without respect to their case.

 Once you have a compare function defined you can call the sort function: